Essential Oils & Pets

-Some common sense guidelines for using essential oils in your fur-family home.
+Common sense guidelines for using essential oils around pets in your home.

-We believe you are the best advocate for your own health and wellness, and this extends to your furry family, too.
-While every home can benefit from the power of essential oils and essential oil blends, it’s important to keep all members of your household in mind, including cats, dogs and any other animals that share your indoor environment.
+We believe that you are the best advocate for your own health and wellness, and this includes the health and wellness of your pets.
+While we believe that essential oils and essential oil blends offer many benefits, it’s important to keep all members of your household in mind when using them, including cats, dogs and any other animals that share your indoor environment.

-Essential oils, although beneficial to humans, can potentially be toxic to our pets.
-What’s safe for you might not be for them.
-Before using essential oils on or around your furry friends, it’s important to speak with your veterinarian for advice.
-Ultimately, you and your animal health specialist know your pet best and together, you can make the best decisions for them.
+Certain essential oils can be toxic to our pets, and it’s important to remember that products which are beneficial and safe for you might not be for them.
+Before using any essential oils around your furry friends, our best advice is to consult your veterinarian for advice.
+Ultimately, you and your animal health specialist know your pet best and together, you can make the best decisions related to their health.

-Read on for more on how to use essential oils around pets.
+Read on for more information on how to safely use essential oils around pets.
 You can also reference our full FAQ for answers to specific questions.

 Just as one size doesn’t fit all for humans, the same goes for pets.
-When it comes to adding anything new – essential oils or otherwise – we recommend keeping a close eye on how your pet responds to the change.
+When it comes to adding anything new to their environment – essential oils or otherwise – we recommend keeping a close eye on how your pet responds to the change.
 Here’s what to be mindful of:

 - Pay attention to how your pet reacts and take note if they appear to be uncomfortable.
 If you notice any discomfort or agitation, move them to a well-ventilated room and stop using the product.

-- If your pet appears to be in distress, contact your vet right away.
+- If your pet appears to be in distress, contact your veterinarian or trusted animal practitioner right away.